 Courtesy of Steeling Home

 Going home for the holidays?
 Want to surprise your out-of-town relatives and friends with a truly Calgarian gift?
-Look no further, as we’ve compiled a list of places where you can find the best presents for your loved ones.
+Look no further, as we’ve compiled a list of places where you can find the best local gifts for your loved ones.
 For more inspiration, take a peek into our digital edition.

 Steeling Home is a home to many wonderfully original Calgary-themed items, including locally-made T-shirts, maps, prints, mugs, in-house made candles and other accessories.
 According to the store owner Jennifer Leblond, the hand embroidered hearts over the map of Calgary and Alberta (see below) are especially popular at this time of year.